Mahomes, Reid call out referees after Toney offsides call

 Receivers typically check with the officials and are warned whether they are lined up correctly.

-“That’s what the down judge saw,” he said.
-“He saw that the alignment was over the ball and that’s what he ruled on the field.”

-There have been 13 offensive offside penalties in the NFL this season, with only three coming last season and none in 2021.

-The Chiefs are now only one game ahead of the Denver Broncos in the AFC West, and they are two games out of the one seed in the AFC, behind the Baltimore Ravens and possibly the Miami Dolphins if they beat the Tennessee Titans on Monday.
+They are now only one game ahead of the Denver Broncos in the AFC West and they are two games out of the one seed in the AFC, behind the Baltimore Ravens and possibly the Miami Dolphins if they beat the Tennessee Titans on Monday.

 The Chiefs own the tiebreaker over the Ravens and Dolphins.
 They currently are the third seed and sit at 8-5.